-Did you lately encounter an error code 0x800F080C while starting any program on Windows 10?
-Well, this issue primarily occurs because of two reasons and they are using an obsolete .NET Framework, or the system files/ Windows components have become corrupted.
+Did you recently encounter an error code 0x800F080C while starting any program on Windows 11/10?
+Well, this issue primarily occurs because of two reasons they are using an obsolete .NET Framework, or the system files/ Windows components have become corrupted.

 Furthermore, a few users complained of not being able to install the required .NET framework packages upon receiving this problem.
 Worry not, as we have come up with a handful of solutions that will definitely address this bug.
 Let’s explore the workarounds in detail –